LukeSmithxyz/emailwiz/README.md

   [Vultr](https://www.vultr.com/docs/what-ports-are-blocked) for instance
   blocks this by default, you need to open a support ticket with them to open it.
 You can't send mail if 25 is blocked

+## TODO

+- Fail2ban for security.
+- Scripts for easier spam prevention.